Genez-io/deployapps-landing-page/content/posts/genezio_express.md

 ----->

 APIs are one of the most important tools in software technology and are used for building modern and reliable software products.
 There are many ways of developing and exposing an API.
 Over time, frameworks were built, and doing this became much easier and user-friendlier.
-Today we will compare {{< external-link link="http://genez.io" >}}genezio{{< /external-link >}}
+Today we will compare {{< external-link link="http://deployapps.dev" >}}DeployApps{{< /external-link >}}
 with one of the major players in the market, Express.
 Let’s get started!

 Express is one of the most popular frameworks used for backend programming.
 Developed on top of Node, it provides a robust set of features for building RESTful APIs.
 It allows developers to set common web application settings and add additional “middleware” at any point in the request handling pipeline.
 It is easy to use, well maintained, and a great choice for building almost any kind of web application.

-{{< external-link link="http://genez.io" >}}genezio{{< /external-link >}}
+{{< external-link link="http://deployapps.dev" >}}DeployApps{{< /external-link >}}
 is a platform for developing serverless APIs.
 Compared with Express, or any other backend framework, it isn’t just a set of rules for writing server-side code, it is also a deployment mechanism for those who want to obtain performant and cost efficient serverless environments for their projects.

 This may sound a bit complicated, so let’s break down this comparison using some sample code.
 We will take a look at: